-In the Ensemble and Musical Revue competitions, outstanding adjudicators will make written comments during each 10-12 minute of a condensed musical performance or revue.
+In the Ensemble and Musical Revue competitions, outstanding adjudicators will make written comments during each condensed musical performance or revue.
 Following each performance, one of the adjudicators will give an on-stage clinic specific to your group, focusing on positive feedback and suggestions on ways to improve.

 In the Solo and Duet competitions, experienced musical theatre adjudicators will make written comments during each Solo or Duet competitor's performance.
 Judges will offer positive feedback and suggestions during a clinic immediately after each performance.

-Immediately following the lunch break, students, directors, and chaperones will attend in a "Learning from the Pros" master clinic conducted by working experts.
+Immediately following the lunch break, students, directors, and chaperones will attend "Learning from the Pros," a master clinic conducted by working experts.
 Students cast from the auditions on Friday night will rehearse the Production Number at this time.

 During the competition, students, directors, chaperones, and parents are encouraged to be audience members.
 At the close of the competition on Saturday, the Production Number ensemble will perform for all students, directors, and other attendees.

 Saturday is open to the public at no cost.